Published 04/29/2025 Updated 03/25/2026 | BeCred

 1. Potential to Improve Your Credit Score

-• Timely Payments: Making payments on time positively impacts the payment history factor, which constitutes 35% of your credit score.
+• Timely Payments: On-time payments positively affect the payment history factor (35% of score).

-• Enhancing Credit Mix: Adding an installment loan like a personal loan to your credit profile can improve your credit mix factor, contributing to 10% of your score.
+• Enhancing Credit Mix: Adding an installment loan improves credit mix (10% of score).

 2. Saving Money on Interest